ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-short~rules for action in case of
-accident will be found useful to
 remember.
 For dust in the eyes, avoid
 rubbing--dash water in them; remove
 cinders, &amp;o., with the rmond point of a